lamanihani/Gmail-Bomber/README.md

 # Gmail-Bomber

-A simple tool to annoy email owners :)
+# A simple tool to annoy email owners With a large number of messages :)

 [![alt tag](https://a.top4top.net/p_813obdu51.png)]